ucsb-cs56-projects/cs56-networking-chat/README.md

 * Send to offline user with an error displayed to the sender
 * Able to delete a contact from the ClientWindow for a specific User and have that change be persistent in the Server

-### Bugs
-* The Chatroom implementation leaves much to desire. it is very basic and only allows the creator of the chatroom to actually talk in the chatroom.
-Furthermore there can be improvements to the list of Chatrooms(i.e. names of chatrooms).
-Furthermore, sending to the chatroom displays a user offline error even if the message goes through.
-* The ChangeNickname button is not working due to refactor of online status of users
-* Using the delete user button for a chat room does not properly work and may cause errors

 ### Notes about project
 * Currently the server and client communicate with a set of service codes that convey information about the message being sent.
 This set of codes is somewhat inconsistently implemented throughout the project and must be re-evaluated and documented.
 See Issue 51